Asian markets higher ahead of Brexit vote

 Wall Street swung into losses on weak earnings

-Indices in the US finished in the red on Monday due to a weak start to the earnings season and plaguing concerns on a global economic slowdown.
+Indices in the US finished in the red on Monday due to a weak start to the earnings season and plaguing concerns with a global economic slowdown.

 The benchmark Dow Jones Industrial Average dipped 0.36% or 86.11 points, at 23,909.84, while the broader S&P 500 fell 0.53% or 13.65 points, at 2,582.61.
 Tech-rich Nasdaq fell 0.94% or 65.56 points, at 6,905.92 points.